UT-Austin-FIS/stache/README.md

 * How to run tests

+    * tests expect a test_config.yaml.
+See the test_config_example.yaml for
+      expected format.
     * install dev_requirements.txt
     * nosetests
     * this also displays your coverage stats - they should stay about 80%